Frequently asked questions.

 -

-If you wish to seek reimbursement from your insurance company and have out-of-network benefits, we recommend asking your insurance provider the following questions:
+If you’d like to explore reimbursement from your insurance company directly, and have out-of-network benefits, here are helpful questions to ask your insurance provider:

 Does my policy include out-of-network benefits for mental/behavioral health services?